remix-run/remix/docs/guides/single-fetch.md

 ### Revalidations

+#### Normal Navigation Behavior

+for caching purposes we call `.data` and run all loaders the presence of a `shoulRevalidate` will opt-into granular revalidation and `childLoader` will also opt into granular revalidation

+#### Submission Revalidation Behavior

 Previously, Remix would always revalidate all active loaders after _any_ action submission, regardless of the result of the action.
 You could opt-out of revalidation on a per-route basis via [`shouldRevalidate`][should-revalidate].

 With Single Fetch, if an `action` returns or throws a `Response` with a `4xx/5xx` status code, Remix will _not revalidate_ loaders by default.
 If an `action` returns or throws anything that is not a 4xx/5xx Response, then the revalidation behavior is unchanged.
 The reasoning here is that in most cases, if you return a `4xx`/`5xx` Response, you didn't actually mutate any data so there is no need to reload data.